wp-plugins/postman-smtp/readme.txt

 = Communication Error [334] =

 This is the only OAuth2-specific error you will see.
-It tells you nothing about what's wrong, by design.
+By design it tells you *nothing* about what's wrong.
 There are a number of things to check:

 * Make sure that your Sender Email Address is the same account that you use to create the Google Client ID or Microsoft Application.
 * Maybe you sent an e-mail with the wrong Sender Email Address one too many times.
 Delete the Google Client ID or Microsoft Application, and start over.